wyfo/apischema/docs/graphql/relay.md

 ### Global ID

-*Apischema* defines a `relay.GlobalId` type with the following signature :
+*apischema* defines a `relay.GlobalId` type with the following signature :

 ```python
 @dataclass